Apoll011/Alex/src/skills/eliza/start/assets/instructions.md

 quit:		If the input is this, then Eliza quits.
 Any number permitted.
 pre:		Part of the pre-substitution list.
 If the first word appears in
 		    the sentence, it is replaced by the rest of the words.
-post:		Part of the post-subsititution list.
+post:		Part of the post-substitution list.
 If the first word appears
 		    in the sentence, it is replaced by the rest of the words.
 key:		A keyword.
 Keywords with greater weight are selected in
 		    preference to ones with lesser weight.